eMedicine Specialties > Pediatrics: General Medicine > Endocrinology

 • Hypocortisolism -DAX1 gene mutation, autoimmune adrenalitis (Addison disease); (Note that adrenocorticotropic hormone deficiency alone has been associated with tall stature; short stature results from hypocortisolism only in persons with salt wasting.)

-Normal variant short stature (also called familial short stature)
+Causes of normal variant short stature (also called familial short stature) include the following:

 • Genetic (known defect)